Holy Cross offers a safe and secure environment, and a number of offices are dedicated to ensuring you thrive at the College

 The College rejects and condemns all forms of harassment, discrimination, retaliation, and disrespect, and is committed to sustaining a welcoming environment for everyone and especially for those vulnerable to discrimination on the basis of race, religion, color, national origin, age, marital or parental status, veteran status, disability, genetic information, sexual orientation, gender expression, or gender identity.

 The Office of Title IX and Equal Opportunity supports the College’s commitment to a safe and inclusive community as evidenced by the College’s Sexual Misconduct Policy.

-Learn more about Sexual Respect and Title IX.
+Learn more about Title IX and Equal Opportunity.

 View information on options for reporting concerns and confidential resources at the College and in the Worcester community.